wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 <a target="_blank" href="https://www.youtube.com/watch?v=B11E20BUVPE&list=RDCMUCB9wCEaf_7iKRCXTDbxRxlA&index=2">VIDEO</a>:
 Outsystem's <a target="_blank" href="https://www.outsystems.com/evaluation-guide/development-and-management-tools/">tooling components</a>:

 * <strong>Platform Server</strong> is the server component that runs the application stack visible to end-users.
 It runs on Windows Server, Linux, or macOS.
-It is a .NET application that manages the application stack and provides services such as authentication, logging, monitoring, security, and user management.
+It is a .NET application that manages the application stack and provides services such as authentication, <a target="_blank" href="https://learn.outsystems.com/training/journeys/devops-659/monitoring-web-and-mobile-applications/o11/2457" title="by Pedro Coelho">monitoring</a> of logging and security, and user management.
 It also schedules tasks at specific times from a queue.

+   Each environment has its own Platform Server.

    The Platform Server is managed by a web-based application "LifeTime".